ShekarBrahma/irritating-doggo/README.md

 * Ensure files in Victim/run_test_dir have been encrypted
 * Select “Ok”
 * Choose directory
-* Send email to irritatingdoggo@gmail.com with attachment.txt
+* Send email to irritatingdoggo@gmail.com with attachment.txt (located in the choosen directory)
 * Open a new terminal
 * cd Attacker
 * python3 email_client.py